OpenDDS/DeveloperResources/node-websocket-chat/README.md

-# A Chat Application with Node, OpenDDS, and Websockets
+# A Chat Application with Node, OpenDDS, and WebSockets

 ## Introduction

-Websockets allow web servers to deliver content to clients without having the client request it and are often used as an alternative to polling.
+WebSockets allow web servers to deliver content to clients without having the client request it and are often used as an alternative to polling.
 A client can set up a websocket and listen for events instead of periodically requesting data from the server.
 This design can simplify the client and be more efficient as it avoids the constant creation of new TCP connections.